Frequently Asked Questions

 Q: When does Strawberry Season start and how long does it last?

 A: Strawberry season begins in June and opening day varies from year to year.
-In the 2012 Season strawberry season started on June 1 and it continue until about the end of June, until our ever baring varieties of strawberries have re-flowered, which will allow for another U-Pick in July, August and September.
+In the 2013 Season strawberry season started on June 1 and it continue until about the end of June, until our ever baring varieties of strawberries have re-flowered, which will allow for another U-Pick in July, August and September.
 The peak of the strawberry season is usually the middle two weeks.
+We expect strawberry season to begin on May 31, 2014 – The day the farm opens for the season!

 Q: How much are the U-Pick Strawberries per pound?